 Years ago, a wise friend of mine, named Jess, sent me a quote in regards to an ex-boyfriend.
 While it is SO relevant to a toxic relationship, I believe that this is valid in so many aspects of life.
 This quote has always been near and dear to my heart.
 While I read this for the first time many years ago, it didn’t sink in until I was much older.

-“Don’t let his negative opinion of you affect you, it’s NOT a reflection of you, rather, a perception of his own reality”.
+“Don’t take his bad opinion of you as the truth.
+Nothing he thinks or says about you, is about you, but rather, a perception of his own reality.”